 She would love to be an actress in some way.
 Danielle would someday love to make or be a part of a satirical television show or movie, especially if it involves disability, social justice/politics, mental health, Donald Trump, and/or being an Autistic woman, while still being active in the counseling and advocacy world.
 Dr. Comedian would love to travel the world to bring hope and laughter where she goes.

-Outside of comedy and radio, she is also a coach and motivational speaker, a trained Crisis Intervention Counselor at Crisis Text Line, and currently interns at a residential aging-in-place facility in Camden, NJ as an emotional support counselor, while she completes her graduate degree.
+Outside of comedy and radio, she is also a coach and motivational speaker, a writer, an editor, and a trained Crisis Intervention Counselor at Crisis Text Line.
 She loves to educate about suicide prevention, support for neurodiversity and other health problems and disabilities, compassionate psychology, setting limits, and self-empathy, as well as the importance of integrating harm reduction in the treatment of addictions.
 Danielle also loves yarn, video games, science, philosophy, psychology, medicine/nutrition/health, biology, reading, writing, animals, mixed martial arts, blogging, and you.
 (Marry me.)

 (By the way, if a future partner sees this, I’m probably just kidding.)